Why and whence the Hilbert space in quantum theory?

+In the physical literature, the issues of this sort are often just ignored \cite{muller, aaronson+, silverman}, and quite clear why; see, however \cite{wightman}.
+It is obvious that the concern, in its full generality, will move deeply into the domain of mathematical logic or even the foundations of mathematics \cite{frenkel, lakoff, russel} rather than of (math)physics; not to mention the quantum foundations.
+One must have stopped somewhere because the questions will simply lose their significance for these very foundations.
+Indeed, should discussions on the \qt"=elements take up the separation $T$"=axioms (Hausdorff, Kolmogorov, \ldots), the Urysohn theorems on metrizability/"!immersion, or the countable base of topology, \etc?
+All these are the things that ensure separability of $\bbH$, uniqueness of the limit, and, in general, meaningfulness of the math we have been accustomed.

-In \emph{this} context, the origin of an abstract structure of the Hilbert space in \qt\ can be considered as a resolved issue.
+Let us summarize briefly the stuff above.
+The origin of an abstract structure of the Hilbert \qt"=space, as well as of a Born-rule fromat \eqref{BR++}, may be thought of as the resolved question.
 The sought-for procedure is described, as was stated in the previous study \cite{br2}, by the axiom-free continuation of the axiom-free scheme~\eqref{scheme}: